-- 31.2 † CFO certification pursuant to Rule 13a-14(a)/15d-14(a). - 32 † Certification pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes Oxley Act of 2002. - 101 The following materials from Humana Inc.'s Annual Report on Form 10-K formatted in XBRL (Extensible Business Reporting Language): (i) the Consolidated Balance Sheets at December 31, 2018 and 2017; (ii) the Consolidated Statements of Income for the years ended December 31, 2018, 2017 and 2016; (iii) the Consolidated Statements of Comprehensive Income for the years ended December 31, 2018, 2017 and 2016; (iv) the Consolidated Statements of Stockholders' Equity as of December 31, 2018, 2017, and 2016; (v) the Consolidated Statements of Cash Flows for the years ended December 31, 2018, 2017 and 2016; and (vi) Notes to Consolidated Financial Statements.

-Exhibits 10(a) through and including 10(n), and Exhibits 10(w) through and including 10(aa), as well as Exhibits 10(cc) through and including Exhibit 10(jj) are compensatory plans or management contracts.

-Pursuant to Rule 24b-2 of the Exchange Act, confidential portions of this exhibit have been omitted and filed separately with the Securities and Exchange Commission pursuant to a request for confidential treatment.
+- (mm) Form of Company's Restricted Stock Unit Agreement and Agreement not to Compete or Solicit under the Amended and Restated Humana Inc. Stock Incentive Plan (without retirement provisions) (incorporated herein by reference to Exhibit 10.3 to Humana Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2019). - (nn) Form of Company's Restricted Stock Unit Agreement with Performance Vesting and Agreement not to Compete or Solicit under the Amended and Restated Humana Inc. Stock Incentive Plan (incorporated herein by reference to Exhibit 10.4 to Humana Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2019). - Form of Company's Incentive Stock Option Agreement and Agreement not to Compete or Solicit under the Amended and Restated Humana Inc. Stock Incentive Plan (incorporated herein by reference to Exhibit 10.5 to Humana Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2019). - (pp) Form of Company's Stock Option Agreement and Agreement not to Compete or Solicit under the Amended and Restated Humana Inc. Stock Incentive Plan (Non-Qualified Stock Options) (incorporated herein by reference to Exhibit 10.6 to Humana Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2019). - Code of Conduct for Chief Executive Officer & Senior Financial Officers (incorporated herein by reference to Exhibit 14 to Humana Inc.'s Annual Report on Form 10-K for the fiscal year ended December 31, 2003). - 21 † List of subsidiaries. - 23 † Consent of PricewaterhouseCoopers LLP. - 31.1 † CEO certification pursuant to Rule 13a-14(a)/15d-14(a). - 31.2 † CFO certification pursuant to Rule 13a-14(a)/15d-14(a). - 32 † Certification pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes Oxley Act of 2002. - The following materials from Humana Inc.'s Annual Report on Form 10-K formatted in iXBRL (Inline Extensible Business Reporting Language): (i) the Consolidated Balance Sheets at December 31, 2019 and 2018; (ii) the Consolidated Statements of Income for the years ended December 31, 2019, 2018 and 2017; (iii) the Consolidated Statements of Stockholders' Equity as of December 31, 2019, 2018, and 2017; (v) the Consolidated Statements of Cash Flows for the years ended December 31, 2019, 2018 and 2017; and (vi) Notes to Consolidated Financial Statements.
+The instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document. - 104 Cover Page Interactive Data File formatted in Inline XBRL and contained in Exhibit 101. - Exhibits 10(a) through and including 10(n), and Exhibits 10(w) through and including 10(aa), as well as Exhibits 10(cc) through and including Exhibit 10(pp) are compensatory plans or management contracts. - Pursuant to Rule 24b-2 of the Exchange Act, confidential portions of this exhibit have been omitted and filed separately with the Securities and Exchange Commission pursuant to a request for confidential treatment.

-[†]Submitted electronically with this report.
+†Submitted electronically with this report.